ogmo0n/Midterm2/README.md

 Class Invoice utilizes automatic properties, and the static variable instanceCount is incremented in InvoiceTest for each created Invoice.

-When the loop exits in InvoiceTest, Invoice's GetInvoiceTotal method prints the total number of invoices and the sum of all invoice totals.
+When the loop exits in InvoiceTest, each invoice is printed to the console, and Invoice's GetInvoiceTotal method prints the total number of invoices and the sum of all invoice totals.